yannmazita/pixelcode/README.md

 # pixelcode

 Print QR codes to authenticated users.
+The user first has to input their employee identifier (email or internal ID) so as to verify their identity.
+If the identifier is known, a verification code is sent to their email address.
+Upon verification of the email address a unique QRCode is printed to them.

 <img src="./docs/screen1.png" width="30%"></img> <img src="./docs/screen2.png" width="30%"></img> <img src="./docs/screen3.png" width="30%"></img> <img src="./docs/screen-api-1.png" width="30%"></img> <img src="./docs/screen-api-2.png" width="30%"></img>